History of Trusts

 Fideicommissum (trust) symbolized for Romans an expression of deep emotion, of affection for the future happiness or security of family and friends.
 Personal immortality was survived in the memory of others.

-History of English Trusts
+History of Trusts – English Trusts

-English trusts arise in the mid 1200’s as Franciscan friars, compelled to commit to a vow of poverty during their lifetimes, were unable to own property, even their own housing.
+In the history of trusts the English trusts arise in the mid 1200’s as Franciscan friars, compelled to commit to a vow of poverty during their lifetimes, were unable to own property, even their own housing.
 To solve this dilemma and provide housing to the clergy, local communities became trustees (legal owners in title) of dormitories where the friars lived.
 The use of transferring property title to a trustee became an effective method for towns and landowners to provide housing for the Friars.
 The stability and security of the housing could not be threatened by confiscation or death of an individual patron.
 The trusts endured and the use of the housing by the Friars was guaranteed by the contractual obligation of the town.

 Many other landowners took notice because they were continuously at risk of losing their property because of capricious exactions by the King.
 The feudal system allowed the seizure of their land as retribution for treason, crimes, debts, or failure to perform military duty.
 If they bequeathed property in a will, they were still at risk from the Crown.
 Their best solution was to appoint friends as co-trustees and transfer title of property to a common law trust.
 This arrangement which generally made clear the beneficiaries who have the right to use and enjoy their interest — proved successful.
 These land trusts served as the progenitor of the famous English estates.